ictr/covid19-outbreak-simulator/README.md

 The models will continuously be updated as we learn more about the virus.

+## Simulation method

+This simulator simulations individuals in a population using an event-based model.
+Briefly speaking,

+1. The simulator creates an initial population with a set of initial `events` (see later section for details)

+2. The events will happen at a pre-specified time and will trigger further events.
+For example, an `INFECTION` event will cause someone to be infected with the virus.
+The individual will be marked as `infected` and according to individualized parameters of the infectivity of the infected individual, the `INFECTION` event may trigger a series of events such as `INFECTION` to other individuals, `SHOW_SYMPTIOM` if he or she is symptomatic and will show symptom after an incubation period, `REMOVAL` or `QUARANTINE` after symptoms are detected.

+3. After processing all events at a time point, the simulator will call specified plugins, which can perform a variety of operations to the population.

+4. The simulator processes and logs the events and stops after pre-specified exit condition.

+## Limitation of the simulator

+* The simulator assumes a "mixed" population.
+Although some groups might be more suscepticle to the virus, people in the same group will be equally likely to be infected.

+* The simulator does not simulate "contact" or "geographic locations", so it is not yet possible to similate scenarios such as "contact centers" such as supermarkets and subways.

 # Installation and basic usage

+## Installation

 This simulator is programmed using Python >= 3.6 with `numpy` and `scipy`.
 A conda environment is recommended.
 After setting up a conda environment with Python >= 3.6 and these two packages,